Onto-Med/OntoBrowser-Docker/README.md

 Use the sql files in the [backend](backend) folder to initialize the database.

-It may be reasonable to strip the unused backend service from the `docker-compose.yml` file.
+It may be reasonable to strike the unused backend service from the `docker-compose.yml` file.

 # Upload Example OBO File
 ```sh